 WHAT IS THE PROTOCOL FOR WORK CREATED BY AN ARTIST WHO IS SITTING (OR WHO HAS A FAMILY MEMBER) ON THE DRAMMY COMMITTEE?

-On Monday, 25 November, 2013, the Drammy Committee decided, by majority vote, to return to a system of pre-published nominees.
-So in 2014, for the first time since 1999, there will be four pre-published nominees in each of the major categories, all of whom will receive a certificate, with the actual Drammy Award recipient announced on the night.
+In 2013 the Drammy Committee decided, by majority vote, to return to a system of pre-published finalists.
+Each season, therefore, there will be four pre-published finalists in each of the major categories, all of whom will receive a certificate, with the actual Drammy Award recipient announced on the night of the ceremony.
 For the 1999-2013 procedure, click here.

 WHEN ARE THE WINNERS ANNOUNCED?

-Winners are announced at the annual Drammy Awards ceremony, traditionally held the second Monday after Memorial Day.
+Winners are announced at the annual Drammy Awards ceremony in June.
 A list of winners is published the following day on the Drammy Awards Web site and is usually carried by local media.

 Some statistics from recent seasons: